Independence Forum Scotland

 National Convention

 Work to establish a Convention for Scotland’s Future is now under way, with its first meeting planned to take place on St. Andrew’s Day, Saturday 30 November 2024 at the Greyfriars Charteris Centre in Edinburgh.
-Current information and the application form for individual participants are here.

 Following initial Planning Assemblies held in Stirling in February 2024 and online in June 2024, attended by representatives of IFS member organisations, a seven-person Convention Project Planning Team has been put in place to make arrangements for this inaugural event.